alebarberis/alebarberis.github.io/_posts/2023-03-06-github-website.md

 ## 5 Stage and commit the changes

-Once you have made changes to your website and are happy with them, you need to commit those changes to GitHub.
+Once you have made changes to your website and are happy with them, you need to commit them.
 Commits are like snapshots of your repository at specific times and are the building blocks of "save points" within Git's version control.
 It's always good to check in which branch you are on before committing, since the changes are created on your current branch.
 We can do this by running the command:

 {% highlight bash %}
 git status